christophberger/start/README.md

 ### Notes about the config file

-By default, *start* will look for a configuration file with the name *<application>*.toml, unless you specifiy a name through
+By default, *start* looks for a configuration file in the following places:

+* In the path defined through the environment variable <APPLICATION>PATH
+* In the application's directory
+* In the user's home directory

+The name can be either <application>.toml or .<application> (the latter form is preferred when used in a user's home dir on Unix-like systems).

+You can also set a custom name:

 	start.UseConfigFile("<your_cfg_file_name>")

+If <your_cfg_file_name> is just a name, *start* searches for this file in the places listed above.
+You can, however, also specify a complete (absolute) path to the file (including the name).

 The configuration file is a [TOML](https://github.com/toml-lang/toml) file.
 By convention, all of the application's global variables go into the [globals] section.
 Besides this section, you can include other sections as well.
-This is useful for providing defaults for more complex data structures (arrays, tables, nested settings, etc).
+This is useful if you want to provide defaults for more complex data structures (arrays, tables, nested settings, etc).

 *start* uses [toml-go](https://github.com/laurent22/toml-go) for parsing the config file.
 The parsed contents are available via a property named "cfg", and you can use toml-go methods for accessing the contents (after having invoked `start.Parse()`or `start.Up()`):